Skip to content ↓

 Where can I view policies relating to your SEN provision?

-As a school we are mindful of and comply with the LA Expectations of Schools, which outlines the key ways which pupils should be supported in class, along with expected equality duties shown in our 'Equality Policy' - see separate tab in the menu.
+As a school, we are mindful of and comply with the LA Expectations of Schools, which outlines the key ways in which pupils should be supported in class, along with expected equality duties shown in our 'Equality Policy'–see separate tab in the menu.

 How will my child be supported?